1966–67 Brentford F.C. season: Season summary

-The Bees had a good start to the season, winning the first two matches to sit top of the Fourth Division, but despite the strikeforce being bolstered by experienced Brian Bedford, a winless run of five defeats in eight matches dropped the club into the relegation places in mid-October 1966.
-Manager Billy Gray then made wholesale changes to the starting XI, introducing a number of youngsters, with the new-look team going on to win five consecutive matches.
+Brentford had a good start to the season, winning the first two matches to sit top of the Fourth Division.
+Despite the strikeforce being bolstered by the experienced Brian Bedford, a winless run of five defeats in eight matches dropped the club into the relegation places in mid-October 1966.
+Manager Billy Gray then made wholesale changes to the starting XI, introducing a number of youngsters.
+The new-look team went on to win five consecutive matches.
 The establishment of the new lineup led to a clearout of players, with out-of-favour Micky Block, Billy Cobb, John Regan, Mel Scott and Ron Crisp all exiting Griffin Park before the end of the season.
 The Bees failed to keep up their good form through November and December and dropped back into mid-table.

-The team weathered the storm caused by the tumultuous events of 19 January 1967, which resulted in the departure of chairman Jack Dunnett and manager Billy Gray.
+The club weathered the storm caused by the tumultuous events of 19 January 1967, which resulted in the departure of chairman Jack Dunnett and manager Billy Gray.
 Trainer Jimmy Sirrel took over as acting manager and built on the improved January form under Gray and led the team on a 16-match unbeaten league run, which equalled the club record at the time.
-The run left Brentford within three points of the promotion places, but an inexplicable five consecutive defeats in the final six matches of the season ended any chances of promotion.
+The run left Brentford within three points of the promotion places, but five consecutive defeats in the final six matches of the season ended any chance of promotion.

 The Brentford reserve team had a successful season, beating local rivals Fulham in a replay to win the 1966–67 London Challenge Cup.